 WHY IT MATTERS:

-• Unemployment rate measures the percentage of people over 16 who aren’t working but are available and actively looking for work.
-Ensuring true full employment would reduce racial inequities and poverty while boosting workers’ bargaining power and creating a stronger economy.
+- Unemployment rate measures the percentage of people over 16 years old who are not working but are available and actively looking for work.
+Ensuring true full employment would reduce economic inequities and poverty while boosting workers’ bargaining power and creating a stronger economy.

 WHAT IT SHOWS: